 Letters home, personal experiences, and historical references are braided tightly together to reveal the truth and form a compelling and gripping story of the Vietnam War.
 A narrative arc is developed similar to Full Metal Jacket and Jarhead but with more heart, more focus, and more action.

 The author of the letters home is my younger self as pictured here.
 I was 21 in this photo about ten months after I returned to the 'world' from the 'Nam'.

 Daryl J. Eigen served as a combat Marine in Vietnam in 1966 and 67 and was honorably discharged in 1968.
 He earned a PhD in engineering from Northwestern University, an MA from Sofia University and an MA from University of Wisconsin-Milwaukee.
 He worked as an engineer, senior management and CEO in high tech.
 Now retired, Eigen and his wife, Lucy, live in Portland, Oregon.
-He has two children and three grandchildren.
+He has two children and four grandchildren.

 All rights reserved (Eigen 2012)